15/08/2013 | 2 comments

 The “Trifix” webbing straps sit comfortably around, rather than across, your ears, and the “double clutch” micro-adjustable dial on the plastic is effective at keeping it set where you want it.
 Specialized calls the Andorra’s ‘ponytail-compatible’ cradle the Hairport.
 It’s a great concept, but the rear of the helmet looks and performs pretty much like any other unisex helmet – you just have to poke your hair through between the main part of the lid and the Headset.
 Admittedly it’s a clever selling point.

 Specialized bills the Andorra as an ‘all-mountain’ helmet.
 Compared to a cross-country lid, it extends further down the back of your head, so if you fall off backwards because you’re doing something brave or silly, then there’s some protection.
 Such falls are far more likely mountain biking in general than on a road bike, and cross-country helmets are usually roadie helmets with peaks grafted on, so this has to be a better way to make a mountain bike helmet – even if the extra material does make it a shade heavier.
 The extra depth at the rear does make the Andorra a little harder to get on than a cross-country helmet, but it feels really secure once it’s on.

 We tested the helmet in cool weather conditions, and the sense of air-flow over the head was significant.
-Adding a fleecy hat underneath was not a problem, and the Headset adjusted sufficiently to allow this winter-weather option.
+Adding a hat underneath was not a problem, and the Headset adjusted sufficiently to allow the additional layer.
 One slight gripe is that the main clip under your chin is small and, even with small fingers, it’s quite fiddly.

 Comfortable, safe and understated female-specific helmet that is sleek, affordable and not pink and glittery.